 A Real Thought (A.R.T.)
-In Action was founded in 2014 by artists Mailyne Briggs and Sarah Lickley.
+In Action was founded in 2014 by artists Mailyne K. Briggs and Sarah Lickley.
 Mailyne and Sarah met while engaging youth and promoting employment and entrepreneurship.
-They are both passionate about art’s vital importance in young people’s lives and believe strongly in the positive impact that art can have.
 They noticed the lack of arts programming in various communities and wanted to make an effort to change that.
+Mailyne came to Sarah with a 12 week art program that she had developed many years prior.
+The two decided to take the program and run with it.
 With the support of local artists and generous donors, they were able to facilitate a free 6 week art and multimedia workshop for youth ages 14-29 at the Pinecrest-Queensway Community Health Center.
+Sarah has since moved out of Ottawa to live off the grid on a small homestead.

 A.R.T.
 In Action employs professional artists living and working within the communities and groups that we work with.
 They offer a diverse range of art disciplines that our programs involve.
 They are selected based on their past experiences, their professional body of work and their ability to connect and efficiently communicate with our target demographic.
 Our A.R.T.ists harbour creative energy and understand the importance of meaningful connections.